ulaganathanv/spring-boot-docker/README.md

 ## Commands for Kubernets Deployment
 * $ kubectl create deployment spring-boot-docker --image ulaginda/spring-boot-docker - To deploy the application to kubernets.
 * $ kubectl expose deployment spring-boot-docker --type=LoadBalancer --port 80 --target-port 8085 - To expose the application to Internet.
-$ kubectl scale deployment spring-boot-docker --replicas=3 - To add additional replicas.
+* $ kubectl scale deployment spring-boot-docker --replicas=3 - To add additional replicas.

+* $ kubectl run spring-boot-docker --image=ulaginda/spring-boot-docker --port=8085 - To open a port when we start the container.

 ## Commands for reference - Docker
 * $ docker pull &lt;image name&gt; - To pull the image from docker hub.